Oh my it has been a cold week in much of the country—a good reason to stay inside and keep warm with a big pot of hearty soup!

 Do you have a favorite soup that makes generous use of kale?
 Please let us know about it in the comments.
 I'm always looking for new ways to eat my favorite winter vegetable.

-- 1 28-ounce whole peeled tomatoes, roughly chopped
+1 (28-ounce) can whole peeled tomatoes with their juices, roughly chopped

 Break up the large clumps of sausage and gently cook until lightly browned, rendering out the fat from the sausage.
 If the sausage is relatively lean and doesn't produce much fat when you cook it, add a tablespoon of olive oil to the pot.
 Note that you are just trying to lightly brown the sausage, not cook it through.

 Remove sausage with a slotted spoon and set aside.
 You should have at least one tablespoon of fat or oil left in the pot, if not, add more.